alicexue/fmri-pipeline/README.md

 - condition_key and task_contrasts can be *.json or *.txt

 Some behaviors to note:
 - For level 1, run_level1.py will exit if no runs have been specified and some feat directories already exist.
 This prevents the creation of multiple feat directories for the same run (with + appended to the directory name).
 Upon exit, the program will print the additional arguments necessary to create the feat directories for the runs missing feats (or you may choose to remove the existing feat directories and create feats for all the runs).
 The program does not check for existing feat directories if the argument "specificruns" is passed to run_level1.py or mk_all_level1_fsf_bbr.py (This is intentional in order to make sure run_level1 can use mk_all_level1_fsf_bbr seamlessly.
 However, a warning is printed if the program is creating a feat that already exists).
+(The same thing happens if all feat directories for all tasks exist.)

 Notes:
 - The slurm output is out of order (I think because some things are run in a subprocess).
 The log should still be clear.